CliMA/Oceananigans.jl/paper/paper.md

 implement high-level, low-cost abstractions, a friendly user interface, a high-performance model in one language and a common code base for execution on the CPU or GPU with Julia’s native GPU compiler [@Besard2019].
-Because Julia is a high-level language, development is faster and users can flexibly specify model configurations, set up arbitrary diagnostics and output, extend the code base, and implement new features.
+Because Julia is a high-level language, development is fast and users can flexibly specify model configurations, set up arbitrary diagnostics and output, extend the code base, and implement new features.
 Configuring a model with `architecture=CPU()` or `architecture=GPU()` will execute the model on the CPU or GPU.